BikLab/MARS8180-EnvDataSci-Sp2026/Week1a-course-intro.md

 * What is the biggest thing you would like to get out of this course?
 * What will your capstone project be focused on?
 Do you have your own dataset or will you need to use one of the course datasets (from the Bik Lab)?

-Take notes on student intros using this Google Doc: https://docs.google.com/document/d/1BXMG0OFYDTDuFr67lW8jxuFSf9EirwLXeCW-6HChJ60/edit?tab=t.0
+Take notes on student intros using this Google Doc: INSERT HERE

 ## 12:15-12:25pm - Introduce GACRC cluster and create an SSH key: